NVIDIA/NVFlare/docs/quickstart.rst

 -----------------------------

 The next sections in the :ref:`quickstart` will guide you through the examples included in the repository.
-To clone the repo and get the source code:
+To clone the repo and get the source code for the example applications, run:

 .. code-block:: shell